 One of the most important and formative labels of all time, Shimmy-Disc was established in 1987 by musician and producer Kramer.
 Between 1987 and 1999, Shimmy-Disc released music from a vast array of artists such as Ween, Daniel Johnston, John Zorn’s Naked City, Jad Fair, King Missile, Kramer’s own bands B.A.L.L. and Bongwater (along with his numerous collaborations with ex-Soft Machine members Daevid Allen, Hugh Hopper and Robert Wyatt), Japanese noise heroes BOREDOMS and RUINS, the inimitable Reverend Fred Lane, and even some barely-musical exercises in “fringe” theatrical absurdities like GWAR.
 The label knew no bounds.

-In 2020, Kramer was the Artist In Residence at Joyful Noise, a project which was intended not only to shine a light on Kramer as an artist, but to re-establish Shimmy-Disc as a label.
-Now Shimmy-Disc is back in full swing, releasing both digital and vinyl releases from new artists such as Gavin Preller and Emily Rodgers, as well as music veterans like Paul Leary.
+In 2020, Kramer was the Artist In Residence at Joyful Noise Recordings, releasing a 5-LP box set which was intended not only to shine a light on Kramer as an artist, but also to revive and re-establish Shimmy-Disc after a twenty year long hiatus.

 KRAMER's 20 years on JOHN ZORN's TZADIK label (1998-2017)

 ...an exploration into the eternal mysteries of Time, and the fleeting, fractured nature of Memory